 Apprentices and trainees can be new, or those who have completed 50% or less of the nominal duration of their apprenticeship or traineeship and are not currently employed by the organisation as an apprentice or trainee.
-It is not the intention of this funding to take from the existing workforce.
-(See section 15 regarding transfers between eligible organisations.)
+It is not the intention of this funding to take from the existing workforce (refer to section 15 for transfers between eligible organisations.)